-This New Bermuda Triangle Theory Might Explain Why There Are So Many Unexplained Accidents There
+This New Theory Might Explain Why So Many Boats Disappear In The Bermuda Triangle

 We've all heard the spooky stories about the Bermuda Triangle.
 Often referred to as the Devil's Triangle, it's an area of the Atlantic Ocean where ships, planes, and entire crews of people seem to go missing a lot, usually without much of an explanation.
 It's a source of much discussion, and an area many try to avoid because of the stories about it.
 But now scientists have come up with a new theory about the Bermuda Triangle that might explain why so many boats disappear in the area.

 According to History.com, the Bermuda Triangle is "a mythical section of the Atlantic Ocean roughly bounded by Miami, Bermuda, and Puerto Rico."
 Many of the accidents that have occurred there are surrounded by unexplained circumstances, like the fact that some of the disappearances seem to have happened during otherwise good weather, and how many of the boats and planes that have vanished have never been found.
 IB Times says that at least 1,000 lives have been lost in the area within the last 100 years, and, on average, four aircraft and over a dozen yachts go missing there every year.